Educational Researcher

 Educational Researcher is a peer-reviewed academic journal that covers the field of education.
-The editors-in-chief are Carolyn D. Herrington (Florida State University) and Jason A. Grissom (Vanderbilt University).
+The editors-in-chief are Thurston Domina (University of North Carolina, Chapel Hill), Andrew McEachin (NWEA), Dana Thompson Dorsey (University of South Florida), and Sarah Woulfin (University of Texas at Austin).
 It was established in 1972 and is published by SAGE Publications on behalf of the American Educational Research Association.

-Mission Statement
+Mission statement

-Educational Researcher (ER) publishes scholarly articles that are of general significance to the education research community and that come from a wide range of areas of education research and related disciplines.
+Educational Researcher (ER) publishes scholarly articles of general significance to the education research community from various areas of education research and related disciplines.
 ER aims to make major programmatic research and new findings of broad importance widely accessible.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2017 impact factor is 4.00, ranking it 6th out of 238 journals in the category "Education and Educational Research".
+According to the Journal Citation Reports, its 2022 impact factor is 8.2, ranking it 7th out of 268 journals in the category "Education and Educational Research".